onqtam/headjack/docs/why/14_ECONOMICS.md

 From John Maynard Keynes’s 1936 The General Theory of Employment, Interest and Money, ch 24, part V.

+Moral economics

+The sharing economy is not uber or airbnb - it is a new property system

 embed this:
 Faces of Capitalism with Liv Boeree